rl-language/rlc/README.md

 * virtualenv
 * lld

+### License

+We wish for `RLC` to be usable by all as a compiler, for both commercial and non-commercial purposes.
+In the future, we would like to be able to distribute `RLC` entirely under Apache License, in a structure similar to `LLVM`, but that will depend on the finacial sustainability of the project.

+At the moment `RLC` is distributed under the following licensing scheme.

+* `RLC` standard library is released under Apache License V2, the intent is to let the standard library to be usable for any purpose, forever.
+* `RLC` code is released under GPL2.
+As long as you do not redistribute the compiler and its libraries (which is not needed to use it as a compiler) you can use it for any purpose.
+This should include 95% of the use cases.
+If you redistribute them, for example, because you are developing a tool that uses the RLC parser library, you will have to distribute it under GPL2, or you will need to contact us for a custom license.

+Should `RLC` ever include components that logically require to be linked to a user library to be useful, such as a just-in-time compiler library or runtime libraries, those libraries will have some exception from GPL2 and will be more permissive.

 ### Installation for developers

-We provide a setup script that downloads the rlc repository and a setup script that will download and compile LLVM as well as RLC.
+We provide a setup script that downloads the rlc repository and a setup script that will download and compile `LLVM` as well as `RLC`.
 As long as the dependencies written before are met you should just be able to run the following commands and everything should work.
 Installing and building llvm debug will take ~100 gigabytes of hard drive space and will require a large amount of time and RAM.

-Hard drive space can be reclaimed by deleting LLVM build directory after it has been fully built.
+Hard drive space can be reclaimed by deleting `LLVM` build directory after it has been fully built.

 Download the setup.sh file in the root of the repository and then run:
 ```